-Current Status: Pseudemys gorzugi is one of the least-known freshwater turtles in North America (Ernst 1995, Ernst et al. 1994).
+Current Status: Pseudemys gorzugi was state listed as threatened in 1975.
+It is one of the least-known freshwater turtles in North America (Ernst 1995, Ernst et al. 1994).
 Populations of P. gorzugi in Texas are declining, due primarily to take for the pet trade (Mike Forstner 2001 in litt.).
 It is listed as Rare by the Republic of Mexico (SDS 1994).
+Pseudemys gorzugi is often an abundant turtle within its limited habitat, preferring river systems with deep pools and generally avoiding shallow riffles (Degenhardt et al. 1996).
+A contract for surveys of P. gorzugi has been initiated, and should provide more updated information on the status of the species in New Mexico.